EvonDong/Shoppertize-Ecommerce/README.md

 To exhibit the minimalistic aspect of the website, I made the side navbar slidable such that the website only emphasises on the important details.

-In addition, for cases where the products are on sale, new, on popular demand or has free shipping, there are also appropriate labels to deliver a relevant sense of urgency to purchase the product.
+In addition, for products that are on sale, new, on popular demand or has free shipping, there are appropriate labels to deliver a relevant sense of urgency to purchase the product.

 Finally, for additional security, I added an authentication feature that requires users to sign in / sign up using their username and password before they can add products to cart.